jonveroro/RNN-Sentiment-Analysis/README.md

 # RNN Sentiment Analysis

-Implementation of Deep Reinforcement Learning on the game poker
+Implementation of RNN on sentiment analysis

 ### Prerequisites